VanAnderson/simple-rspec-boilerplate/README.md

 # simple-rspec-boilerplate

-This is a sample repo for playing with Ruby and RSpec without requiring much setup.
+This is a boilerplate repo for playing with Ruby and RSpec without requiring much setup.

+## Prerequisites

+1. Install Ruby
+2. `gem install bundler`
+3. `bundle install`

 ## Running Specs

-1. `bundle install` (first time only)
-2. `bundle exec rspec`
+`bundle exec rspec`